 - All the little piggies: Come on, don’t pretend you’re not already always looking for a reason to get your hands on those teeny tiny toesies!
 Foot tickles come with a built-in song and dance, as tickling is a great grand finale when the last little piggie has just cried himself all the way home.

-- The neck: While it’s definitely a smaller and less obvious target than the first two, the crook of Baby’s neck, right up to her ear is definitely a promising spot for some gentle tickles.
+- The neck: While it’s definitely a smaller and less obvious target than the first two, the crook of Baby’s neck, right up to their ear is definitely a promising spot for some gentle tickles.

 - Under the knees: Sort of a stealth spot compared to Baby’s tummy or feet, but anyone who’s ever been ticklish under their knees knows that if you are ticklish there, then you’re very ticklish there.
-And right now, when Baby’s still little, could be your last shot to get some tickle-time in their before her squirming, giggly limbs can do some real damage.
+And right now, when Baby’s still little, could be your last shot to get some tickle-time in their before their squirming, giggly limbs can do some real damage.